 YOU HAVE COVID-19 OR SUSPECT YOU MAY HAVE COVID-19 and need urgent dental care?

 You are not alone!
 If you are COVID-19 positive or are awaiting results and require emergency dental treatment please call us to advise us of your circumstances.
 There are ADA and DHHS guidelines for assisting confirmed or suspected COVID-19 patients with the provision of urgent dental care.

 We can consult with you via teledentistry and then refer you to an acute hospital specifically equippedto provide urgent dental treatment to confirmed or probable COVID-19 patients, if this is necessary.

 We will require a 'Letter of Clearance'from state or territory health authorities to confirm when you are no longer infectious before you may attend for dental care at Melbourne Dentistry.
 The 'Letter of Clearance' will state you are no longer required to be in isolation and can return to normal life in the community because you are clear of the COVID-19 virus.

 Please call our practice on 9650 0033 or email our team at firstname.lastname@example.org to inform us of your circumstances prior to attending for a dental appointment.
 If you require any further clarification regarding the aforementioned COVID-19 information, please don't hesitate to contact our practice for assistance.

 Wearing a Mask?

-From Thursday July 23, 2020, we expect all individuals attending our dental practice, aged 12 years and older, to be wearing a facial covering such as a disposable or cloth mask, scarf, buff or bandana over their nose and mouth upon entry to the practice.
+All individuals attending our dental practice, aged 12 years and older, are expected to wear a facial covering such as a disposable or cloth mask over their nose and mouth upon entry to the practice.